dathanki/dathanki/README.md

 ### Hi there 👋
 ### My name is Dhaval and I am a sponge for knowledge

-- 🔭 I’m currently working on some Web technologies, slowly makingmy way to React.js and Vue.js
+- 🔭 I’m currently working on some Web technologies, slowly making my way to React.js and Vue.js
 - 🌱 I’m currently learning a little bit of everything with a focus on Cloud technologies and Unity